Ficus benghalensis: Cultural significance

 Ficus benghalensis is the national tree of India.

 The tree is considered sacred in India, and temples are often built nearby.
 Due to the large size of the tree's canopy, it provides useful shade in hot climates.

 In Theravada Buddhism, this tree is said to have been used as the tree for achieved enlightenment, or Bodhi by the twenty fourth buddha called "Kassapa - කස්සප".
 The sacred plant is known as "Nuga - නුග" or "Maha nuga - මහ නුග" in Sri Lanka.

 It is the tree under which Adhinath the first Jain Tirthankara attained Kewal Gyan or spiritual enlightenment.

 Notable specimens

 The giant banyans of India are the largest trees in the world by area of canopy coverage.
-Notable trees include:
+Notable individual trees include: